maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 (children first) fashion, one can orient the graph as a *Directed Acyclic Graph* (DAG) and number the vertices accordingly.
-Using such numbering, every vertex has an index greater than all its predecessors (children) according to the topological sort.
-Edges go from children to parents.
+Using such numbering, every vertex has an index greater than all its predecessors (children) according to the topological sort, assuming edges are oriented from children to parents.[^1]

 In other words, processing nodes by *increasing* indices corresponds to a **postfix** (*i.e* children first) traversal, while processing